UFC Fight Night: Edgar vs Swanson: Predictions & Analysis

 A few statistical edges stand out.
 Oleinik throws significantly more leather — a 1.9 sig. strike per minute gap.
 Oleinik is far more active with takedowns, averaging 4.8 more per 15 minutes.
 Rosholt has tighter striking defense, making opponents miss more often.

 The Pick: Jared Rosholt over Aleksei Oleinik.
-We're leaning Rosholt here at 72%, a solid but not overwhelming edge.
-The market implies 33% for Oleinik, but our model sees only 28%.
-That 5-point gap favoring Rosholt is worth watching.
+The model is firm on this one: Rosholt at 77%.
+The market implies 33% for Oleinik, but our model sees only 23%.
+That 10-point gap favoring Rosholt is worth watching.

 Joseph Benavidez